millescasGoto/docker/test_docker.md

 ### Installation

-1. Clone this repository, replace user and token with yours.
+1. Clone this repository, and replace the user and token with yours.

 ```
 git clone https://[user]:[token]@github.com/jive/icu-bot.git
 ```

-2. Move to local-env directory
+2. Move to the local-env directory

 ```
 cd local-env
 ```

+[!WARNING]
-Warning: if you have a postgres data base running you should kill the PID following this commnad:
+if you have a Postgres database running on your local machine, you should kill the PID following this command:

 ```
 sudo lsof -i :5432